brodjustice/semi_static/README.md

 = Production environment webserver, assets and page cacheing

-Semi-static saves cached versions of your sites pages in the public directory, but inside directories according to the locale of the content.
+SemiStatic saves cached versions of your sites pages in the public directory, but inside directories according to the locale of the content.
 Exactly which locales match which domains is set in 'config/initializers/semi-static.rb'.
 So for example your will find the english version of your home page at: